ARM-software/abi-aa/aapcs64-morello/aapcs64-morello.rst

 The first eight registers, r0-r7, are used to pass argument values into a subroutine and to return result values from a function.
 They may also be used to hold intermediate values within a routine (but, in general, only between subroutine calls).

+In AAPCS64-cap the r9 register is used to pass anonymous arguments in variadic calls.

 Registers r16 (IP0/CIP0) and r17 (IP1/CIP1) may be used by a linker as a scratch register between a routine and any subroutine it calls (for details, see `Use of CIP0 and CIP1 by the linker`_).
 They can also be used within a routine to hold intermediate values between subroutine calls.